Talk radio: Political

 Air America was sold to a new owner in March 2007, hired well-known programmer David Bernstein, and began its "re-birth."
 Bernstein subsequently left in early 2008, but the struggling network remained on the air with a revamped line-up.

 On January 21, 2010, Air America radio ceased live programming citing a difficulty with the current economic environment and announced that it would file for Chapter 7 bankruptcy production and liquidate itself.
 The network ended operations on January 25, 2010.

 Clear Channel/iHeartMedia, with nearly 1,300 radio stations under its ownership – along with other owners – has in recent years added more liberal talk stations to their portfolio.
 These have primarily come from the conversion of AM facilities, most of which formerly had adult standards formats.
 Many complaints (all radio stations are required by the FCC to maintain, in their public files, copies of all correspondence from the public relating to station operations – for a period of three years from receipt) have been received from fans of this musical genre (Tony Bennett, Frank Sinatra, big band music," etc.) – but the left-leaning talk programming leans toward a much younger demographic, a group that advertisers covet.
 More recently, however, Clear Channel has been dropping liberal formats in favor of their own Fox Sports Radio network.
 By 2014, most liberal talk stations had abandoned the format, forcing hosts to find other ways to distribute their programming.

-Liberal opinion radio has long existed on the Pacifica network, though only available in a small number of major cities, and in formats that more often act as a volunteer-run community forum than as a platform for charismatic hosts who would be likely to attract a large audience.
-The one major host to become popular on the network is Amy Goodman, whose Democracy Now! interview and journalism program is broadcast nationwide.
+Liberal opinion radio has long existed on the Pacifica network, though only available in a small number of major cities, and in formats that people think more often act as a community forum, rather then people who are more acting on their own opinions, and get a bigger audience.
+One major host to become popular on the network is Amy Goodman, whose Democracy Now! interview and journalism program is broadcast nationwide.

 Conservative critics have long complained that the long-format news programming on National Public Radio (NPR) shows a liberal bias, although this was disputed once in 2004 by Fairness and Accuracy in Reporting (FAIR), a progressive media criticism organization, which found that, for example, "representatives of think tanks to the right of center outnumbered those to the left of center by more than four to one: 62 appearances to 15."

 National Public Radio itself denies any partisan agenda.
 Politically oriented talk programs on the network are in the mold of Talk of the Nation, which was designed to be a soundboard for the varied opinions of listeners.